pawelkoston/PyQxtGlobalShortcut/README.rst

 License
 -------

-pygs  - Python bindings to libqxt's QxtGlobalShortcut using SIP and PyQt.
+PyQxtGlobalShortcut - Python bindings to libqxt's QxtGlobalShortcut using SIP and PyQt.
 In other words, global hotkeys for PyQt.

 | Copyright (C) 2010  J. Matt Peterson
 | Copyright (C) 2014  Asvel
+| Copyright (C) 2016 Hans-Peter Jansen

-You may use pygs under the terms of the General Public License (GPL) Version 3 or you may contact the author for permission or a commercial license.
+You may use PyQxtGlobalShortcut under the terms of the General Public License (GPL) Version 3 or you may contact the author for permission or a commercial license.
 The commercial license option is specifically provided for those who are unable or unwilling to use the GPL.

 http://www.gnu.org/licenses/gpl-3.0.txt